doorstep75/brighthr-cypress-automation/README.md

 ## 🧹 Code Formatting and Linting

 This project uses Prettier and VS Code workspace settings to keep formatting consistent.
+The .vscode folder has been allowed therefore to assist with demos.

 ### Configuration files